Topograph

 Non-profit associations (ASBLs) and foundations

-The law of 7 August 2023 modernised the regulatory framework for ASBLs and foundations:
+The law of 7 August 2023 modernised the framework for ASBLs and foundations:

 Associations that fail to update their RCS data within six months of a request from LBR and have made no filings for at least five years face administrative dissolution without liquidation.